What to do after a hit and run in Nevada

 Hit-and-runs in Nevada

 A hit-and-run accident is a collision where the at-fault driver leaves the scene rather than stopping to exchange insurance information.
 Hit-and-run accidents are surprisingly common.
-In 2016, almost 12% of property damage accidents in the United States were hit-and-runs.
+In 2020, the nation saw a 26 percent increase in hit-and-runs that resulted in a fatality when compared to 2019.

 Nevada hit-and-run laws

 In Nevada, the at-fault driver is responsible for compensating the other driver for their damages and injuries.
-Nevada hit-and-run laws also state that both drivers must stop after a collision.
 However, drivers in Nevada are not required to carry uninsured motorist coverage, which could help pay for your damages if you’ve been hit by an uninsured driver.
-Drivers who have full coverage insurance might be able to use their collision coverage to pay for the damages from a hit-and-run, but a deductible may apply.
+Drivers with full coverage insurance might be able to use their collision coverage to pay for the damages from a hit-and-run, but a deductible may apply.

-How hit-and-runs impact car insurance rates in Nevada
+How do hit-and-runs impact car insurance rates in Nevada?

-After a Nevada hit-and-run, your car insurance rates may go up.
-Anytime you file a claim with your insurance company — even if you aren’t at fault — it can affect your premium.
+After a Nevada hit-and-run, your car insurance rates may be affected.
+Anytime you file a claim with your insurance company — even if you aren’t at fault — it could affect your premium.
 While a not-at-fault loss shouldn’t generate a surcharge against you, it might mean you lose a claims-free discount, if you previously had one on your policy.
-If you cause a hit-and-run and are convicted, your insurance rates could go up even more.
+If you cause a hit-and-run, are found and file an insurance claim, your insurance rates could go up even more.

-The actual amount that your premium will increase varies based on a number of factors, including the severity of the crash and your insurance company.
+The actual amount that your premium could increase may vary based on a number of factors, including the severity of the crash and your insurance company.
+Your prior driving history could also impact a potential surcharge, especially if you are at fault for the crash.
+If you have incidents on your driving record already, another at-fault loss could cause you to be deemed a high-risk driver.

 Getting into a Nevada hit-and-run can be jarring.
 If you are hit by another driver and they do not stop, you may want follow these steps for a hit-and-run in Nevada:

-- Call the police: First, call the police or emergency services if you are injured.
-The police will file a report which you can share with your insurance company.
+- Call the police: The police will file a report which you can share with your insurance company.
+An official report may also prompt the police to look for the at-fault driver.

 - Document the damage: At the scene, take photos and videos of the damage to your vehicle.
 If you are injured and need medical attention, keep your treatment records.